Last Updated 01/05/25

 Your privacy is very important to me and you can be confident that your personal information will be kept safe and secure and will only be used for the purpose it was given to me.
 I adhere to current data protection legislation.

-This privacy notice tells you what I will do with your personal information from the point I receive your information through to after your therapy has ended, including:
+This privacy notice tells you what I will do with your personal information from the point I receive your information through to after your sessions have ended, including:

 • Why I am able to process your information and for what purpose I am processing it